 Dr. Repta performs no mesh hernia repair in Scottsdale.
 Instead of using surgical mesh for reinforcement, he closes and secures the hernia by carefully stitching the abdominal wall tissues together.
 As this procedure uses nothing more than the body’s own tissues, it can reduce the risk of complications involving rejection by the body of the mesh as a foreign object.

 Hernia Mesh Removal

 Mesh-related complications are not uncommon after hernia repair using surgical mesh.
 Complications may include mesh folding, mesh infection, or mesh-related reaction or pain.
 Dr. Repta has extensive experience performing complex hernia mesh removal in Scottsdale and hernia re-repair.

 Hernia repair may be performed laparoscopically, open, or as part of a tummy tuck procedure.
 Recovery will vary from patient to patient, depending on the type of hernia, the type of procedure performed, and the overall health of the patient.
 Tummy tuck with hernia repair in Scottsdale is performed on an outpatient basis; however, if you do not have a caregiver at home, you may want to take advantage of a nearby aftercare facility while you recover.

 Can Hernia Repair Be Combined with a Tummy Tuck?

 Abdominoplasty (tummy tuck) is frequently combined with hernia repair.
 Dr. Repta can perform a no mesh hernia repair at the same time as a tummy tuck procedure, depending on the type, location, and extent of the hernia.
-Schedule a consultation in our office to find out if you are a good candidate for hernia repair in combination with a tummy tuck.
+Schedule a consultation in our office to find out if you are a good candidate for hernia surgery in Scottsdale in combination with a tummy tuck.